Subscribe to The Weekly e-newsletter

 Control methods

-The National Wild Dog Action Plan 2020–30 (NWDAP), developed in 2020, is supported by the federal government as well as industry and outlines the principles of best practice management for wild dogs.
+The National Wild Dog Action Plan 2020 (NWDAP), developed in 2014 and now extended until 2030, is supported by the federal government as well as industry and outlines the principles of best practice management for wild dogs.
+For the latest news from NWDAP, follow them on LinkedIn here or X here.
+You can also subscribe to their newsletter by visiting their website.

-Wild dog management is a state jurisdiction, so requirements differ depending on where control is carried out.
+Wild dog management is the responsibility of state jurisdictions, so requirements differ depending on where control is carried out.
 Check with your local group and/or state department before starting a control program.
 The NWDAP principles underpin each state’s plan and provide important guidance to help producers formulate effective, best practice, humane management programs.

 One such program is the nil-tenure approach.
 This approach acknowledges that wild dogs do not recognise property boundaries and encourages community-driven, collaborative control programs.
 Talk to your local agriculture department or government agency to connect with established groups, learn basic skills and get professional support.